SOCIO- LEGAL STATUS OF UNWED MOTHERS

 “In appointing or declaring the guardian of a minor, the Court shall, subject to the provisions of this section, be guided by what, consistently with the law to which the minor is subject, appears in the circumstances to be for the welfare of the minor.”

 By virtue of Section 19 of the Act, Courts cannot appoint or declare another as guardian of the minor in the case that the father of the child is still alive and has not been declared by the Court to be unfit to be a guardian of the person.
+This was the stance of the earlier Act.
+However, by virtue of the Personal (Amendment) Act, 2010 this has changed to disallow the Court from appointing or declaring a guardian in the case that either the mother or the father is still alive.
+This, in turn, puts both sexes on equal footing.

 Initially, Hindu law did not have any codified principles or regulations dealing with guardianship and custody of children.
 In the Joint Hindu Family, the Karta was responsible for the overall control of all dependents and management of their property, and therefore specific legal rules dealing with guardianship and custody were not thought to be necessary.
 However, in modern Hindu Law, the Hindu Minority and Guardianship Act, 1956 deals with these aspects.
 It is only the Hindu Minority and Guardianship Act, 1956, which was enacted by the independent Indian state that explicitly highlights that the welfare of the minor will be of paramount importance.
 Section 6 of the Act highlights an evident imbalance of power between the two sexes.
 Section 6(a) gives precedence to the father of the boy or unmarried girl as “natural guardian” and “after” the father, the minor’s mother shall stand as natural guardian.
 While Section 6(b) gives preference to the mother as “natural guardian” in the case of the minor in question being an illegitimate boy or an unmarried illegitimate girl.